This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 • 1 cup club soda

-• 1 sprig rosemary garnish optional (adds slight flavor)
+• 1 sprig fresh rosemary optional (adds slight flavor)

 Instructions

 • Start by squeezing the lemon into a glass.
 Pour in the almond syrup.
-Fill glass with ice.
-Finish off with club soda.
+Fill the glass with ice.
+Finish off with club soda and a sprig of rosemary.

 Notes